fengweijp/anywhichway/README.md

 `push(value)` - Yields `value` into the front of the results.

-`put(object,expiration)` - Inserts `object` into the database.
+`put(object,expiration,skip)` - Inserts `object` into the database.
 If expiration is a number it is a duration and auto increments every time the object is updated.
 If it is a Date, the expiration is fixed.
+If `skip` is true, the `object` is not yielded as part of the results.

 `random(float)` - Yields a random percentage of the values it is passed.